UMD-DRASTIC/drastic/documentation/listener.md

 Matches a *create* operation on any *resource* or *collection* below `/somepath`

 User-defined scripts can currently subscribe to one topic (including wildcards).
-This is defined in Indigo by giving it the metadata key "topic" and the matching topic string as its value.
+This is defined in Drastic by giving it the metadata key "topic" and the matching topic string as its value.
 If this metadata isn't present, the listener ignores the script.
 Note, scripts cannot trigger off changes to the `/scripts` collection.